garvit3835/product-docs-feature/workspaces/kubernetes-cluster.md

 # Workspace Cluster

 User workspaces are deploying with an [ephemeral, namespaced Kubernetes cluster](../references/terminology.md#workspace-cluster).
-If you need to interact with this cluster, here's how:&#x20;
+If you need to interact with this cluster...

+If you prefer video from, [click here](#tutorial-video) for a 5min video!

 ## From Anywhere